inkarkat/vim-SearchPosition/README.md

                             These mappings reuse the last used <cword> when issued on a blank line.

+    [count],<A-m>           Show position for the whole (i.e. delimited by whitespace) WORD under the cursor in the entire buffer, or [count] following lines.
+    [count]g,<A-m>          Show position for the WORD under the cursor in the entire buffer, or [count] following lines.
+                            Also finds contained matches, like gstar.
+                            When repeated at the same position, switches to verbose reporting, like g_ALT-N.

+                            These mappings reuse the last used <cWORD> when issued on a blank line.

                             Repeats of any of the mappings at the same position will extend the reporting to other (i.e. excluding the current one)